 One minute you think it’s fine to drive home after a few happy hour drinks.
 The next, you’re being cuffed on the side of the road for having a BAC reading of .099.
-Understanding Pennsylvania’s criminal code as it pertains to DUI offenses can be intimidating and confusing.
+Understanding Pennsylvania’s criminal code as it pertains to DUI or DWI offenses can be intimidating and confusing.
 Take a look at these common DUI questions.

 Can my DUI be expunged?

 In Pennsylvania, your DUI charge may be expunged from your record if you go through the Accelerated Rehabilitative Disposition (ARD) program.
 Because the ARD program was created to stop individuals from becoming a repeat offender, the only individuals eligible for expungement are first time offenders.

 In addition to the ARD program, your record could also be expunged if it has been five years since the crime occurred and you have not committed another offense.

 Will my DUI charge come up on a background check?

 If you have a DUI charge against you, it will appear on a criminal background check.
 In addition, if an employment screening required a driving record check, it likely will appear there, too.

 While a DUI can leave a black mark on your record, it doesn’t always impact your employment.
 However, there are certain careers where a DUI can impact your employment prospects.
 Those jobs include: